-The heads of mission and other diplomats are allowed to import or purchase liquor, cigarette, etc. every year for personal use on quarterly quota basis under customs duty/tax exemption privileges.
+The head of mission and other members of diplomatic staff are allowed to import or purchase liquor, cigarette, etc. every year for personal use on quarterly quota basis under customs duty/tax exemption privileges.
 However, unused quota of previous quarter or year could not be carried forward to use in the next quarter or year under duty/tax exemption facility.